In this Section

 The Office of Equity, Diversity and Inclusion helps ensure that all people who work, attend school, and use the College campuses are treated with respect and can pursue their endeavors without experiencing unlawful discrimination or undue impediments, barriers or obstacles.
 The office monitors the implementation of the College’s nondiscrimination policies and coordinates educational opportunities and programs open to all.
 The Office is committed to inclusion, equal opportunity and freedom from sexual violence and harassment.

-As part of a broad effort to welcome and affirm diversity at BHCC, the Office of Diversity and Inclusion annually sponsors a wide range of speakers throughout the academic year.
+As part of a broad effort to welcome and affirm diversity at BHCC, the Office for Equity, Diversity, and Inclusion annually sponsors a wide range of speakers throughout the academic year.
 Programs include:

 - Compelling Conversations: This series sponsors high-profile speakers who visit classrooms; share lunch with faculty, staff, students and trustees; present a lecture and sign books for guests.
 Speakers have included Rosie Perez, Rubin “Hurricane” Carter, Michael Moore and Gloria Steinem.